Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1.md

 authors: ["Michael Schmidle"]
 slug: "tools-for-the-smart-start-up-in-2018-1"
 tags: ["IT Recommendations"]
-description: "If you start a project on a small budget today in 2018, there is no need to do without state-of-the-art IT infrastructure for your team.
+summary: "If you start a project on a small budget today in 2018, there is no need to do without state-of-the-art IT infrastructure for your team.
 Let me give you some ideas.
 [Updated June 28, 2019]"
 cover: "small-plant-large-shadow.jpg"
 aliases: ["/articles/tools-for-the-smart-start-up-1/"]
 ---